Whisper Assistant: Your Voice-Driven Coding Companion

 How to Use Whisper Assistant

-- Initialization: Upon loading Visual Studio Code, the extension verifies the correct installation of SoX.
+- Initialization: Upon loading Visual Studio Code, the extension verifies the correct installation of SoX (or your custom recording command if configured).
 If any issues are detected, an error message will be displayed.

-Once initialization is complete, a quote icon will appear in the bottom right status bar.
+Once initialization is complete, a microphone icon will appear in the bottom right status bar.

 - Starting the Recording: Activate the extension by clicking on the quote icon or using the shortcut